jdehaan2014/GearLanguage/compiler/readme.md

 run a Gear program as follows:
 > gear -c -f filename.gear

-Use the accomanied MacOs binary or compile for any other platform with Lazarus & Free Pascal.
+Use the accomanied MacOs binary 'gear' or compile for any other platform with Lazarus & Free Pascal.